Statement of Ethics

 - Mutual Respect

 - Why do we need a statement of ethics?

-- UNC is a community with a shared mission but an endless array of roles, activities and decisions to achieve that mission.
+- UNC-Chapel Hill is a community with a shared mission but an endless array of roles, activities and decisions to achieve that mission.
 Ethics, a shared agreement on what is important and right, can guide the actions and interactions of students, staff, faculty and administrators.
 Identifying and stating our principles help identify expectations, align behavior, encourage integrity and avoid dishonor.
-Most organizations, corporations and educational institutions have statements of ethics or values; in that regard, it is unusual the UNC does not have one.
+Most organizations, corporations and educational institutions have statements of ethics or values; in that regard, it is unusual that the University does not have one.
 But, for principles to be legitimate, they need to be embraced and embodied in day-to-day behaviors.
-As envisioned at UNC, a statement of ethics would express shared principles, a common language and mutual expectations about how we want to live and work as a community.
+As envisioned at UNC-Chapel Hill, a statement of ethics would express shared principles, a common language and mutual expectations about how we want to live and work as a community.